gtamilse/ansible-lab/Intro-Ansible-Lab-Guide.md

 ```

-Check the playbook execution to verify OSPF configuration was successful.
-Observe the post-check "show ip route ospf"output to verify OSPF routes are being exchanged between the two routers (check loopback ip).
+- Check the playbook execution to verify OSPF configuration was successful.
+Observe the post-check "show ip route ospf" output to verify OSPF routes are being exchanged between the two routers (check loopback ip).
+- Rerun the playbook once more and observe the configure opsf tasks being skipped due to the conditional check in the pre-check task.

 ---